felixarntz/wp-encrypt/readme.txt

 = Requirements =

 This plugin requires you to run at least PHP 5.3 on your server.
 You also need to have the `cURL` and `OpenSSL` extensions active.
 Please check with your hosting provider if you're not sure whether your server meets these requirements or how to set them up.
 You also need to be able to adjust the server configuration to use the certificate the plugin obtains.

+If you don't have permissions to modify the server configuration, you might be able to still use the certificates if your host provides an interface to upload your own SSL certificates.
+In that case you can simply upload the generated certificate files there.

 = Notes =